tkaden4/crossterm/README.md

 ## How it works

 Crossterm is using `WINAPI` for windows systems and `ANSI escape codes` for unix systems.
 Crossterm provides one base trait with can be implemented for a platform specific instance.
 For example, there is an implementation for windows (`WINAPI`) and unix(`ANSI`) for the `cursor module`.
 To call the platform specific implementation there is one module that rules them all.
-Thrue this module the client calls some action and the module will deside what to do based on the current platform.
+Through this module the client calls some action and the module will decide what to do based on the current platform.
 And it will execute that action.

 ## Notice
-This library is going to have api braking changes in the next release I realy wanted to work arround that but it was nessisairly for some of the futures for crossterm for example the alternate screen, raw terminal mode and managing the state of the terminal when action are performed with this crate.
+This library is going to have api braking changes in the next release I really wanted to work around that but it was necessarily for some of the futures for crossterm for example the alternate screen, raw terminal mode and managing the state of the terminal when action are performed with this crate.
 But upgrading to the new version would not be an whole effort.
-In the update file I will exactly descrtibe what to change.
+In the update file I will exactly describe what to change.

 ## Todo

 - This library does not support any kind of raw terminal.
 When an terminal changes some core state of the terminal this state should be revered when the process ends from this library.
 Currently there are not made any changed to the core state of the terminal with this library.
-But when some fearures in the furure will be inplemented this will be the case.
-So there should come an kind of raw state for the terminal and reversable options to redo all the changes made to the core state when the process ends.
+But when some features in the future will be implemented this will be the case.
+So there should come an kind of raw state for the terminal and reversible options to redo all the changes made to the core state when the process ends.
 More information can be found at this [thread](https://www.reddit.com/r/rust/comments/7tg6n2/looking_for_feedback_onmy_cross_platform_terminal/dtf4ilo/)

 - Handling mouse events
 - Handling key events